Saving the Affordable Care Act if the King v. Burwell Challenge Succeeds

 The first critical issue that the Administration would need to avoid in adopting this approach would be running afoul of section 1311(f)(1) of the ACA,[6] which states that an exchange may only operate in more than one state if “each State in which such an Exchange operates permits such operation; and the Secretary approves such regional or interstate exchange”.
 The Obama Administration has at least three ways to circumvent this restriction.
 First, the Administration could convince a state to establish some 50 nonprofit exchanges.
 The Federal government would then contract with each nonprofit exchange to operate only in a single state.
 Second, the Administration could try to issue a rule making it very difficult for any state to fail to permit the operation of an interstate exchange.
 As a third option, the Administration could take advantage of the ACA’s §1311(f)(2), which allows states to “establish one or more subsidiary exchanges if (A) each such Exchange serves a geographically distinct area; and (B) the area served by each such Exchange is at least as large as a rating area described in section 2701(a) of the Public Health Service Act”.
 Under this structure, the main “umbrella” exchange would not operate anywhere; it would serve exclusively as a sort of holding company.
 Each subsidiary exchange would operate in exactly one state, avoiding the need to request state permission to operate interstate exchanges.
 Since states are distinct geographic areas, and all states are at least as large as the rating areas described in section 2701(a) of the Public Health Service Act, the requirements necessary to establish and operate a subsidiary exchange would be met.
 Of these three options, the first and third seem the most likely to survive subsequent judicial review.
 It is difficult to imagine how the second option might be accomplished, since the plain text of the ACA clearly gives states effective veto power over interstate exchanges.
 Between the first and the third options, the third seems preferable, as it is likely easier to manage a nested group of exchanges than it is to manage 50 completely independent exchanges.

 In addition to 1311(f)(1), there is one argument that, at first glance, might appear to cause problems for our proposed workaround, but at second glance would not.
 26 USC 36B(b)(2)(A), the very provision that lies at the heart of the King suit, refers to “the monthly premiums for such month for 1 or more qualified health plans offered in the individual market within a State which cover the taxpayer, the taxpayer’s spouse, or any dependent (as defined in section 152) of the taxpayer and which were enrolled in through an Exchange established by the State under 1311 of the Patient Protection and Affordable Care Act…”.
 The phrase “the State under 1311”, by including a definite article rather than an indefinite article, clearly points back to some specific state.
 While at first glance there is a possibility that this definite article could refer back to the state of the enrollee’s residence, a closer look makes clear that this is not so.
 “The State”, in this case, refers back to the “state” mentioned in the phrase “qualified health plans offered in the individual market within a State which cover the taxpayer” earlier in 36B(b)(2)(A).
-As long as the qualified health plans covering the enrollee are offered on an individual market “within state”, not specifically the state of the enrollee’s residence, the law clearly contemplates that it may cover that taxpayer.
-Since the phrase “the state under 1311” refers back to this previous phrase, which discusses only the plans covering the taxpayer that are on an exchange established by (read “any”) state, it actually reinforces the idea that an exchange in one state may cover a taxpayer in another.
+As long as the qualified health plans covering the enrollee are offered on an individual market “within a state”, not specifically the state of the enrollee’s residence, the law clearly contemplates that it may cover that taxpayer.
+Since the phrase “the state under 1311” refers back to this previous phrase, which discusses only the plans covering the taxpayer that are on an exchange established by a (read “any”) state, it actually reinforces the idea that an exchange in one state may cover a taxpayer in another.

 A word of caution: while my review of the language of the ACA suggests that these are the only two real issues that must be addressed for the workaround to be implemented, it is possible that there are more.
 This possibility would need to be more fully explored before this workaround could be rolled out.